National Disaster Medical System: NDMS Teams

-Over 1,800 civilian hospitals in the U.S. are voluntary members of NDMS.
+Over 1,800 civilian hospitals in the United States are voluntary members of NDMS.
 Their role is to provide approximately 100,000 hospital beds to support NDMS operations in an emergency.
 When a civilian or military crisis requires the activation of the NDMS system, participating hospitals communicate their available bed types and numbers to a central control point.
 Patients can be distributed to a number of hospitals without overwhelming any one facility with casualties.

 Operations

-Under the NDMS, movement (evacuation) of patients from a disaster area is coordinated by the FCCs in each of the 10 FEMA regions.
+Under the NDMS, the evacuation of patients from a disaster area is coordinated by the FCCs in each of the 10 FEMA regions.
 The actual transport is conducted by the Department of Defense.
 Patients arriving in a region are then dispersed to a local NDMS participating hospital.

 In the aftermath of Hurricane Katrina in the fall of 2005, the NDMS system activated almost all of their civilian medical teams to assist victims in Texas, Louisiana, and Mississippi; helped evacuate hundreds of medical patients from the affected areas; and augmented medical staffing levels at hospitals impacted by the evacuations.

 Parent agencies

-NDMS was originally under the U.S. Public Health Service (USPHS) within The Department of Health and Human Services (HHS).
-In 2003, as a direct result of the September 11 attacks in 2001 the newly formed Department of Homeland Security (DHS), requested, and was granted convening authority over NDMS which was then placed under the direction of the Federal Emergency Management Agency (FEMA).
+Originally established in 1984, the NDMS operated under the Public Health Service within DHHS.
+Following the September 11 attacks in 2001, the newly formed Department of Homeland Security requested authority over the NDMS in 2003.
+This transfer placed the system under the direction of the Federal Emergency Management Agency (FEMA).

-After Hurricane Katrina, amidst allegations of mismanagement (etc.), NDMS was reorganized under HHS, as legislated by an Act of Congress entitled, "the Pandemic and All-Hazards Preparedness Act (PAHPA)", (Public Law 109-417), effective January 1, 2007.

-This positioned NDMS, organizationally, within the Assistant Secretary for Preparedness and Response (ASPR) Office of Preparedness and Emergency Operations (OPEO).
-In 2012, OPEO was reorganized and renamed the Office of Emergency Management (OEM).
+After Hurricane Katrina exposed operational deficiencies, the Pandemic and All-Hazards Preparedness Act reorganized the NDMS back under HHS effective January 1, 2007.
+The system was then positioned within the assistant secretary for preparedness and response (ASPR) office of emergency management (OEM), which was established after a 2012 reorganization of the previous Office of Preparedness and Emergency Operations.

-ASPR OEM is responsible for developing operational plans, analytical products, and training exercises to ensure the preparedness of the Office, the Department, the Federal Government and the public to respond to domestic and international public health and medical threats and emergencies.
-OEM is also responsible for ensuring that ASPR has the systems, logistical support, and procedures necessary to coordinate the Department's operational response to acts of terrorism and other public health and medical threats and emergencies.
-OEM maintains a regional planning and response coordination capability, and has operational responsibility for HHS functions related to the National Disaster Medical Systems (NDMS).
-This responsibility is carried out by the Division of National Disaster Medical System in OEM.
+The ASPR office of emergency management develops operational plans, analytical products, and training exercises to ensure preparedness across government agencies and the public for responses to domestic and international public health and medical threats and emergencies.
+OEM also maintains the systems, logistical support, and procedures necessary for the department to coordinate operational responses to acts of terrorism and other public health and medical emergencies.
+Through its regional planning and response coordination capability, OEM holds operational responsibility for NDMS functions, which it executes through the division of national disaster medical system.

-OEM acts as the primary operational liaison to emergency response entities within HHS: